pedroalejandropt/az-tfmodules/README.md

 ### Important

-- Before create the resources into the AKS cluster is important install a dependecy to use the ingress feature of nginx (just for nginx applications)
+- Before create the resources into the AKS cluster is important install a dependecy to use the ingress feature of nginx (just for nginx applications).
+This is an one time operation.

     ```sh
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/
     ```

+## Monitoring
+Deploy resources to monitoring the cluster in Azure Kubernetes Service (AKS).
+This is an one time operation.
+* Use the following commands, install helm if necessary `brew install helm` or [here](https://helm.sh/docs/intro/install/):
+    ```sh
+    helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
+    helm repo update
+    helm install prometheus prometheus-community/kube-prometheus-stack --namespace monitoring --create-namespace
+    ```
+* List of the most useful dashboards:

+    1. Kubernetes / Networking / Cluster
+    2. Kubernetes / Networking / Namespace (Pods)
+    3. Kubernetes / Networking / Pod
+    4. Kubernetes / Persistent Volumes
+    5. **User could create their own dashboards**

 ## License
 This project is licensed under the MIT License.